-- 1. Children with an Education Health and Care Plan EHCP with St Anne's Church Academy named as the most appropriate school - 2.
-Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care - 3.
+- 1. Children with a Statement of Special Educational Needs (SEN) or Education Health and Care Plan EHCP with St Anne's Church Academy named as the most appropriate school - 2.
+Children Looked After and Children Previously Looked After Children who are currently in the care of a Local Authority or have previously been and are now formally adopted or subject to a child arrangement order or special guardianship order.
+Previously looked after children also includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 3.
 Children with a sibling attending a site and a satisfactory Supplementary Information Form has been received. - 4.
 Direct line distance measured from the child's home to the nearest school site and a satisfactory Supplementary Information Form has been received. - 5.
 Children with a sibling attending a site and a satisfactory Supplementary Information Form has NOT been received. - 6.
 Direct line distance measured from the child's home to the nearest school site and a satisfactory Supplementary Information Form has NOT been received.